hasura/graphql-engine/manual/files/index.rst

 .. .. meta::
    :description: Manual for using File Microservice on Hasura.
-The service lets users to upload and download files with access controls.
+The microservice lets users to upload and download files with access controls.
    :keywords: hasura, docs, fileStore, file, file upload, file download

 Files